JackBister/logsuck/README.md

 `-timefield <string>` The name of the field which will contain the timestamp of the event.
 Default '\_time'.

 `-timelayout <string>`
 The layout of the timestamp which will be extracted in the \_time field.
-For more information on how to write a timelayout and examples, see https://golang.org/pkg/time/#Parse and https://golang.org/pkg/time/#pkg-constants. (default "2006/01/02 15:04:05")
+For more information on how to write a timelayout and examples, see https://golang.org/pkg/time/#Parse and https://golang.org/pkg/time/#pkg-constants.
+There are also the special timelayouts "UNIX", "UNIX_MILLIS", and "UNIX_DECIMAL_NANOS".
+"UNIX" expects the \_time field to contain the number of seconds since the Unix epoch, "UNIX_MILLIS" expects it to contain the number of milliseconds since the Unix epoch, and UNIX_DECIMAL_NANOS expects it to contain a string of the form `<UNIX>.<NANOS>` where `<UNIX>` is the number of seconds since the Unix epoch and `<NANOS>` is the number of elapsed nanoseconds in that second. (default "2006/01/02 15:04:05")

 `-version`
 Print version info and quit.